 National Pension Scheme (NPS) is a voluntary defined contribution pension system administered and regulated by the Pension Fund Regulatory and Development Authority (PFRDA), created by an Act of the Parliament of India.
 It was launched on 1st January 2004 to encourage not only the employees of the state and central governments but also the citizens working in private and public sectors.

-NPS Offers two types of Account:
+NPS offers two types of Accounts:

 A minimum contribution of Rs.
-6000/- per year with a minimum one time contribution of Rs.
-500/-is required to be made under Tier-1 Accounts.
+6000/- per year with a minimum one-time contribution of Rs.
+500 is required to be made under Tier-1 Accounts.
 Under Tier-2 Accounts, the minimum contribution amount is Rs.
 2000/- per year and Rs.
 250/- one time.

 Some of the benefits of this scheme are: